CompanionCubeGD/Mini-Projects/Lapiz/readme.md

 html_completer = WordCompleter([''])
 ```

-You can add custom commands by making a if statment in in the while True loop
+You can add custom commands by making a if statment in in the while True loop.
+Example:
 ```
     if text == 'quit':
         quit()